sarkar4540/ImprovisedStackSearch/README.md

 search the [StackOverflow](http://stackoverflow.com) site using a query and obtain a specific number of relevant questions, and their most relevant answer.
-The application is written in Python and is designed to run on various Cloud Platforms with minimum changes.
+The application is written in Python and is designed to run on various Cloud Platforms with minimum changes.The application is finally run on Flask.

 # Usage